formvuelate/formvuelate/index.md

 </script>
 ```

 Whenever the `modelValue` is updated the field will be validated immediately.

-If you don't want that and want your validations to be less aggressive, then you can show the error message when the field is `touched` which is set after the field is blurred and you can set it using `setTouched` on the validation object.
+If we want the validations not to be immediate, or lazy, we can show the error message when the field is `touched`.
+A field is considered `touched` after the field loses focus.

+In this case, we set it using the validation object's `setTouched` method as shown in the following example.

 ```html
 <template>